druths/xp/README.md

 Future releases will support additional languages natively and also provide a plugin mechanism for adding new block types.

+Notice in the example above that the task `cluster_rows` places a language suffix right after the task name.
+This is called a simple task: it consists of exactly one block, written in the language of the language suffix, which follows the task definition line directly.
+This basically is a useful shortcut for tasks which contain only one block.

 Once a pipeline has been written, it can be run using the xp command-line tool.